 - around 70 out of 100 people (70%) will survive their leukaemia for 5 years or more after they are diagnosed

 This is for people of all ages.
 Younger people tend to do much better than older people:

 - in those aged 14 or younger, more than 90 out of 100 (more than 90%) will survive their leukaemia for 5 years or more after they are diagnosed

 - in those aged between 15 and 24, almost 70 out of 100 (almost 70%) will survive their leukaemia for 5 years or more after diagnosis

 - in those aged between 25 and 64, almost 40 out of 100 (almost 40%) will survive their leukaemia for 5 years or more after they are diagnosed

 - in those aged 65 or older, almost 15 out of 100 (almost 15%) will survive their leukaemia for 5 years or more after diagnosis

 Your age affects outlook.
 Younger people have a better prognosis.

-Survival is also affected by how advanced the leukaemia is at diagnosis.
+Survival is affected by how advanced the leukaemia is at diagnosis.
 If you have a high number of white blood cells in the blood at diagnosis, the outlook is poorer.
-And your outlook is worse if you have leukaemia cells in your brain or spinal fluid when you are diagnosed.
+Your outlook is also worse if there are leukaemia cells in your brain or spinal fluid when you are diagnosed.

-Your outlook is affected by how well the leukaemia responds to treatment and how long it takes to get a remission.
-Remission means the leukaemia is not active and doctors cannot find any sign of it.
-If it takes more than 3 or 4 weeks to get your leukaemia under control, or leukaemia cells are left after your first cycle of chemotherapy, your leukaemia may be more difficult to treat successfully.
+Your outlook is also affected by how well the leukaemia responds to treatment and how long it takes to get into remission.
+Remission means the leukaemia is not active and doctors can't find any sign of it.

 If the leukaemia comes back (relapses) after treatment, it is sometimes possible to have a second remission with more chemotherapy.